immutant/immutant/docs/guides/migration.md

 Structure: each section covers a namespace.
 If the namespace has been renamed, that will be reflected by old namespace -> new namespace.
-If the namespace has yet to be ported (but probably will, it's marked with "-> ?".
-If it is now gone, it's marked with "REMOVED".
+If a namespace has been removed, it's marked with a ~~strikethrough~~.

 This list includes all of the Immutant namespaces, some of which were/are for internal use only.